 Safety: Pisa is generally a safe city.
 As in any tourist city, there is a risk of pickpocketing, so keep a close eye on your belongings and hide them well.
 Especially in places with a higher concentration of people.

-These were our picks for the best things to do in Pisa and practical tips for visiting.
+These were our tips on best things to do in Pisa and practical tips for visiting.
 Do you have a question?
 We’ll be happy to answer it in the comments below.
 Have a safe journey!

 More information about Italy